 The other chambers of the building housed various religious and historical paraphernalia such as a wooden statue of Hermes, a chair said to be made by the great architect Daedalus - he of the Labyrinth of Minos fame - and various relics from the Persian wars.
-Six Ionic columns on the eastern facade (6.58m tall including base and capital) present the principal entrance (4.88m x 2.42m).
+Six Ionic columns on the eastern facade (6.58 m tall including base and capital) present the principal entrance (4.88 m x 2.42 m).
 On the north side is the porch sacred to Poseidon Erechtheus (a local version of the god) and site of the trident strike which tapped the god’s salt spring (the Erechthian Sea).
-Here also was an altar and precinct sacred to Zeus Hypatos as it was also believed it was the spot where Zeus struck down Erechtheus with a thunderbolt (in revenge for killing Poseidon’s son Eumolpos), hence the ceiling has an aperture.
-Around the precinct there are another six Ionic columns (7.63m tall) which, as with the Parthenon columns, incorporate the feature of entasis - that is thicker bases which taper as the column rises - giving the effect that the columns stand absolutely straight.
+Here also was an altar and precinct sacred to Zeus Hypatos, as it was also believed to be the spot where Zeus struck down Erechtheus with a thunderbolt (in revenge for killing Poseidon’s son Eumolpos), hence the ceiling has an aperture.
+Around the precinct there are another six Ionic columns (7.63m tall) which, as with the Parthenon columns, incorporate the feature of entasis - that is, thicker bases which taper as the column rises - giving the effect that the columns stand absolutely straight.
 The Caryatid porch is on the south side.

 Donate and help us!

 We're a non-profit organisation and we need your help!
 This website costs money and we have to buy quality research material to produce great content.
 Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!